Novia-RDI-Seafaring/mh-sise-py/README.md

     - CRediT: *Supervision*.

 ## Acknowledgements
-This work was done as part of the Business Finland funded project [Virtual Sea Trial](https://virtualseatrial.fi).
+This work was done in the Business Finland funded project [Virtual Sea Trial](https://virtualseatrial.fi).